Rokiis1/roadmap/README.md

 This module introduces the main areas of **software quality assurance and testing** and builds an understanding of how testing supports software development and product quality.

-The curriculum is organized in a way that reflects how different QA topics are best learned.
+The curriculum is organized in a way that reflects how different QA topics are learned.
 Some topics develop progressively, while others are better understood as separate but connected areas of the same subject.

 Some topics are organized through **levels**.
 Each level extends the previous one and develops a deeper understanding of the broader subject.
 This structure is used when knowledge should grow progressively from fundamental concepts toward more detailed or advanced areas.